 Based on these faculties and based on the tradition of over 60 years of higher education in Mitrovica, the Government of the Republic of Kosovo on March 6, 2013, established the Public University of Mitrovica, while the Kosovo Assembly on 31 May 2013 has ratified the decision.
 According to the Provisional Statute, approved by the Ministry of Education, Science and Technology, within the University of Mitrovica “Isa Boletini” (UMIB) there are six faculties: Faculty of Geosciences (FG), Faculty of Food Technology (FFT), Faculty of Mechanical Engineering and Computer Engineering (FMCE), Faculty of Law (FL), Faculty of Economics (FE) and Faculty of Education (FEd).

-Within these faculties there are a total of 23 study programs at bachelor and master level.
+Within these faculties, there are a total of 23 study programs at bachelor and master level.
 A total of 69 teachers and assistants in regular working engagement are engaged in the teaching process.
-Of these, 53 are Doctor of Science and 15 are under master or master degree, according to the calls: 15 regular professors, 14 associate professors, 21 assistant professors, 4 lecturers and 15 assistants.
+Of these, 53 are Doctor of Science and 15 are under a master or master degree, according to the calls: 15 regular professors, 14 associate professors, 21 assistant professors, 4 lecturers, and 15 assistants.